A Day in Venice

 Rialto Bridge

-Packed full of tourists, even in the off-season, the Rialto Bridge is the oldest bridge that crosses the Grand Canal.
-Also often considered the most beautiful, the view of the bridge is one of the most popular in Venice.
+Packed full of tourists — even in the off-season — the Rialto Bridge is the oldest bridge that crosses the Grand Canal.
+Often considered the most beautiful of the city’s bridges, the view of it stretching across the boat-filled canal is one of the most iconic shots of Venice.

 Piazza San Marco